At a glance

 Meet our law fellows

-Dr Pippa Rogerson will become Master of Caius from 1 October 2018.
+Dr Pippa Rogerson was installed as Master of Caius on 1 October 2018.
 She will continue to supervise undergraduate students in conflict of laws.
 She is a University Reader and a qualified solicitor.
 You can follow Pippa on twitter: @PippaRoge.

 Dr Kate Miles supervises undergraduates in constitutional, tort and international law and is an Affiliated Lecturer at the Cambridge Faculty of Law.
 Prior to joining Caius, she was a Senior Lecturer in International Law at the Faculty of Law, University of Sydney, specialising in international investment law and international environmental law.
 She also practised for several years in the litigation departments of leading commercial law firms in Auckland and Sydney.